graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 The data loader also now supports chained data loaders, and asynchronous code prior to queuing the data loader.
 See [Data loader documentation](https://graphql-dotnet.github.io/docs/getting-started/dataloader) for more details.

+### DateGraphType parsing changes

+In 2.x, the `DateGraphType` will always serialize to a date in the format of `yyyy-MM-dd`, ignoring any time component of the `DateTime` value.
+As an input type it would accept any date/time format accepted by the `DateTime.Parse` method.
+This allowed for ambiguous dates such as '09-10-2015', which has a different meaning depending on locale.

+In 3.x, the output date format has not changed, but will throw an error if the `DateTime` value has a time component.
+The input date format now only accepts a format of `yyyy-MM-dd`.
+Any other format will trigger an input error.
+Note that the `DateTime.Kind` property for returned dates is set to `DateTimeKind.Utc`.

 ### ExecutionStrategy changes

 If you utilize data loaders along with a custom implementation of `IExecutionStrategy` (typically inheriting